huggingface/transformers/docs/source/add_new_model.rst

 Transformers.
 By doing so, you will both gain a theoretical and deep practical understanding of the proposed model.
 But more importantly, you will have made a major open-source contribution to 🤗 Transformers.
 Along the way, you will:

--  get insights into open-source best practices,
+-  get insights into open-source best practices
--  understand the design principles of one of the most popular NLP libraries,
+-  understand the design principles of one of the most popular NLP libraries
--  learn how to do efficiently test large NLP models,
+-  learn how to do efficiently test large NLP models
--  learn how to integrate python utilities like ``black``, ``isort``, ``make fix-copies`` into a library to always ensure clean and readable code.
+-  learn how to integrate python utilities like ``black``, ``isort``, ``make fix-copies`` into a library to always ensure clean and readable code

-We are also more than happy if you want to add a model that can not be found in the “calls-for-model-addition” folder.
+We are also more than happy if you want to add a model that cannot be found in the “calls-for-model-addition” folder.
 The following sections explain in detail how to add a new model.
-It might also be very helpful to check-out already added models to see if those resemble the model you would like to add `here
+It might also be very helpful to check out already added models to see if those resemble the model you would like to add `here
 <https://github.com/huggingface/transformers/pulls?q=is%3Apr+label%3A%22PR+for+Model+Addition%22+is%3Aclosed>`__.

-To start with let’s try to get a general overview of the Transformers library.
+To start, let’s try to get a general overview of the Transformers library.

 General overview of 🤗 Transformers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, you should get a general overview of 🤗 Transformers. 🤗 Transformers is a very opinionated library, so there is a
-chance that you don’t agree with some of the libraries’ philosophies or design choices.
+chance that you don’t agree with some of the library’s philosophies or design choices.
 From our experience, however,
 we found that the fundamental design choices and philosophies of the library are crucial to efficiently scale 🤗
 Transformers while keeping maintenance costs at a reasonable level.

 A good first starting point to better understand the library, recommend that you read the :doc:`documenation of our
 philosophy <philosophy>`.
-As a result of this philosophy, there are some design choices that we try to apply to all
+As a result of our way of working, there are some choices that we try to apply to all
 models:

 -  Composition is generally favored over-abstraction
 -  Duplicating code is not always bad if it strongly improves the readability or accessibility of a model
 -  Model files are as self-contained as possible so that when you read the code of a specific model, you ideally only
-   have to look into the respective ``..._modeling.py`` file.
+   have to look into the respective ``modeling_....py`` file.

-In our opinion, the libraries’ code is not just a means to provide a product, *e.g.* the ability to use BERT in
+In our opinion, the library’s code is not just a means to provide a product, *e.g.* the ability to use BERT for
-inference, but as the very product that we want to improve.
+inference, but also as the very product that we want to improve.
 Hence, when adding a model, the user is not only the person
 that will use your model, but also everybody that will read, try to understand, and possibly tweak your code.

-With this in mind, let’s go a bit deeper about the general library design.
+With this in mind, let’s go a bit deeper into the general library design.

 Overview of models
 -----------------------------------------------------------------------------------------------------------------------

-To successfully add a model, it is important to understand the interaction your model will have with its config,
+To successfully add a model, it is important to understand the interaction between your model and its config,
 :class:`~transformers.PreTrainedModel`, and :class:`~transformers.PretrainedConfig`.

 Let’s take a look: